Hawaii Allows Visitors To Purchase Medical Marijuana

 The Associated Press reports that Hawaii will allow visitors who have permission to use medical marijuana to register and purchase the drug from the islands’ dispensaries.

 The state’s Department of Health announced it was launching an online medical marijuana registration system that lets eligible patients attain a secure electronic registration card.
 The new system will let out-of-state visitors register before they arrive to ensure they can buy from state dispensaries.
+Once you arrive in Hawaii, you’ll be able to use this electronic registration card, known as the 329-V card, to purchase marijuana in all licensed medical cannabis retailers over a period of 60 consecutive days.

 Hawaii Department of Health Director Bruce Anders said the electronic medical cannabis card is a key step in better access to eligible medical cannabis patients who live in and visit the state.
 There are 32 states, four U.S. territories and Washington D.C. that permit marijuana for medical use.